wunderay/web_app_dev_confetti/README.md

 # web_app_dev_confetti

-My classwork for the node and express classwork and subsequent MongoDB classwork.
+My classwork for the node and express classwork, MongoDB classwork and CRUD classwork.
 This requires a local MongoDB server to be running.